1000 E. University Ave., Dept. 3311

 Distance Master of Science Program in Speech-Language Pathology

 The implementation of the Higher Education Act - State Authorization has affected the admission of out-of-state students in distance leveling courses and the distance master's degree in speech-language pathology.
-At this time, the Division of Communication Disorders will not be admitting students into distance education or placing students in clinical practica in the following states: Arkansas, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, and Washington.
+At this time, the Division of Communication Disorders will not be admitting students into distance education or placing students in clinical practica in the following states: Alabama, Arkansas, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Rhode Island, and South Carolina and Washington.
+UW is working on agreements to remove New Hampshire, New Jersey, Rhode Island, and South Carolina, and Washington from this list, but that will not occur in time for Fall, 2016 admits.
+Check back next spring for changes to this list.
 We have adopted this policy to comply with regulations in these states.
 Current distance students residing in these states will be allowed to complete their programs.

 Participation in this program requires admission to the University of Wyoming (UW) Graduate School.
 Recommendations for admission to the UW Graduate School are generated from the Division of Communication Disorders.

-The distance program provides 1-2 graduate courses per academic semester over a three year cycle.
-The courses are offered through a combination of videotaped lectures, conference phone calls, and email or web support.
-The phone calls are scheduled in the evenings or late afternoon (M.S.T.) to accommodate working students.
-Students come to campus for the first two summers* of the program to take additional intensive coursework, engage in clinical experiences, and have interactions with faculty and other distance students.
-In the third year, students take two 12-week external clinical practica, one in an educational setting and one in a medical setting.
-The educational practicum typically occurs concurrently with final coursework and the medical practicum typically occurs in the third summer.
+Distance students take two graduate courses per academic semester.
+They are embedded synchronously in the campus courses with web conferencing and other outreach instruction technology.
+These courses are usually scheduled during the daytime and course meeting times may change each semester.
+Distance students are required to attend or participate via web conferencing or other instructional technology in real time, when the course is offered.
+Because of this, distance students must be able to adjust their schedules each semester to attend or particpate in courses at their scheduled meeting times.
+Distance students come to campus for the first two summers* of the program for clinical experiences, intensive coursework, and interactions with faculty and other distance students.
+In the spring and early summer of the third year, distance students take two 12-week external clinical practica, one in an educational setting and one in a medical setting.
 Regular work duties are not considered educational experiences, so advance arrangements should be made as needed with employers to cover work and medical insurance.
 This externship requirement applies even if the student is employed as a speech-language pathologist.
 Students return to campus for oral comprehensive examinations in the fall semester following their final externships and coursework.
 These practica can often be arranged in sites local to the student.

 Individuals without a bachelor's degree in communication disorders must take a set of undergraduate core coursework before commencing the master's program.
 For more information please see leveling.